junayd08/heart-attack-prediction-using-python/README.md

 This project contributes to public health efforts by leveraging data-driven insights to enhance early detection and prevention of heart disease.

-📌 Technologies Used: Python, Pandas, Scikit-learn, Matplotlib, Power BI
+📌 Technologies Used: Python, Pandas, Scikit-learn, Matplotlib

+Results:
+The Random Forest model achieved 73.08% accuracy in predicting heart attack risk in Indonesia.
+While effective, it struggles with recall, misclassifying some high-risk cases.
+Improvements like better feature selection, data balancing, and advanced models can enhance accuracy.
+Deploying an interactive dashboard will help in real-world healthcare applications.